Rahulnmt1/Rahulnmt1/README.md

-- 👋 Hi, I’m @Rahulnmt1
+- 👋 Hi, I’m @RahulChoubey
-- 👀 I’m interested in Database design,performance,architecture,engineering and data modeling
+- 👀 I’m interested in Solution design,database performance,architecture,engineering and data modeling
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me rahulnmt1@gmail.com